grpc/grpc.github.io/docs/quickstart/csharp.md

 #### If you have a NuGet client that is at version 2.12

-NuGet 2.12 does not install the files from the Grpc.Tools package necessary on Linux and OS X.
+NuGet 2.12 does not install the files from the `Grpc.Tools` package necessary on Linux and OS X.
-Without changing the version of NuGet that you're using, a possible workaround to obtaining the binaries included in the Grpc.Tools package is by simply downloading the NuGet package and unzipping without a NuGet client, as follows.
+Without changing the version of NuGet that you're using, a possible workaround to obtaining the binaries included in the `Grpc.Tools` package is by simply downloading the NuGet package and unzipping without a NuGet client, as follows.
-From the directory of you're example:
+From your example directory:

 ```
 $ temp_dir=packages/Grpc.Tools.{{ site.data.config.grpc_release_branch | remove_first: "v" }}/tmp